8_The Scene Graph

 module without needing to know the specific sub-module.

-Over the next few lessons we will create several kinds of geometries in different sub-modules, so this shortcut will be convenient for programming our apps.
+Over the next few lessons we will create several kinds of geometries in different sub-modules, so this shortcut will be convenient when programming our apps.

 Open geometry.py